explodybits/bs-loophole/README.md

-# bs-loophole
+# loophole
-Adds the Bootstrap grid/screen size class name to &lt;html>
+A tiny script that adds bootstrap's grid/screen class to &lt;html&gt;